Location: 7170 Redondo, Portugal

 Application Deadline: April 5, 2024

 Deadline Type: Rolling

-Rui Mataloto: Municipality of Redondo, Alex Elliott: University of St Andrews
+Rui Mataloto: Municipality of Redondo, and Alex Elliott: University of St Andrews

-Castelo de Monte Novo (known locally as Castelo de Cuncos) is a large Iron Age/Roman Republican era settlement located in the Central Alentejo Portugal.
-Preliminary work has revealed a substantial fortified settlement with surface material finds dating from at least the 5th – 1st centuries BCE.
-Burned outer walls and the discovery of Roman lead sling bullets and weaponry may suggest that the site met a violent end.
-In 2019, a metal detector survey was conducted around the sites walls which revealed a wide range of domestic items as well as a collection of military artefacts.
-For the 2020 season we will begin excavation of the site and hope to gain a better understanding of the site from its Iron Age origins until its potentially violent end during the Roman Republican period.
+Castelo do Monte Novo (known locally as Castelo de Cuncos) is a large Iron Age/Roman Republican era settlement located in the Central Alentejo Portugal.
+So far, our work has revealed a substantial fortified settlement which appears to have been abruptly abandoned in the Late Roman Republican Period (1st Century BCE).
+Burned outer walls and the discovery of Roman weaponry during excavation suggests evidence of conflict.
+For the 2024 summer season we will continue excavation and hope to gain a better understanding of the site from its Iron Age origins until its likely violent end during the Roman Republican period.

-Period(s) of Occupation: Portuguese Iron Age - Roman Republican Period
+Period(s) of Occupation: Iberian Iron Age - Roman Republican Period

 Project Size: 1-24 participants

 Minimum Length of Stay for Volunteers: 2 Weeks